sigmasaur/AwSW-it/README.md

 * Sometimes, it may happen that a line matches exactly its translated counterpart.
 These lines don't get rendered correctly for some reason, and the only way I found to bypass the issue is to differentiate them by just putting a blank at the end.

-* As a design choice, the developer eventually decided that no gameplay sequence would ever lead to both `Anna` and `Damion` surviving `Reza`'s break-in right before `chapter3.rpy`.
+* As a design choice, the developer eventually decided that no gameplay sequence would ever lead to both `Anna` and `Damion` surviving `Reza`'s break-in between `chapter2.rpy` and `chapter3.rpy`.
 However, dead branches are still found in the game, and therefore still made available for translation whenever any dialogue is involved.
 This dialogue is never triggered, but it should probably be at least taken into account when translating related branches.

 [1]:https://italianoinclusivo.it/